About the Core Guidance

 Where some elements of the research are not undertaken in an ODA-eligible LMIC (including where a country graduates from the DAC list during the lifetime of the award or there is a need for specialist expertise), the application must clearly state the reasons for this with due consideration to the direct and primary benefit of the research to ODA-eligible LMICs.

 Equitable and Sustainable Partnerships

-Partnerships proposed in applications may build on existing relationships or represent the development of a new collaborative relationship.
-Applications should describe the approach to ensuring equity in partnerships and demonstrate how the partnerships will be able to deliver and sustain their research and capacity strengthening goals in the countries involved.
+Partnerships proposed in applications may be based on existing or new collaborative relationships.
+You should describe your approach to ensuring equity in partnerships, and demonstrate how the partnerships will deliver and sustain research and capacity strengthening goals.

-- All parties listed as Lead or Co-applicant within the research team must have significant input to the research and its management (from the co-design stage through to dissemination), and should form an integral part of the leadership structure.
-Research partnerships should clearly demonstrate gender parity, diversity and inclusion within the leadership, research prioritisation and design, research and capacity building activities and promote mutual benefits for all partners.
+- all parties listed as a Lead or Co-applicant within the research team must have significant input to the research and its management from the co-design stage through to dissemination

-- The roles and contributions of all members working as part of the partnership must be clearly stated within the application and reflect meaningful and quality collaborations.
-Full consideration should be given to additional complexity of managing large collaborations.
-Applicants should consider:
+- the roles and contributions of all members working as part of the partnership must be clearly stated within the application and must provide demonstrable contributions to the project and support equitable and sustainable collaboration

-- Will the number of proposed Co-Applicants (and Collaborators) introduce undue complexity in the management and set up arrangements within the available timeframes?
+- will the number of proposed Co-applicants and Collaborators introduce undue complexity in project setup and management?

-- Will there be sufficient funds available to support all partners to make a meaningful contribution?
+- will there be sufficient funds available to support all partners to make a demonstrable contribution?

-- Is the size and breadth of expertise in the team justified and appropriate for delivery of the proposed programme?
+- is the range of expertise in the team justified and appropriate for delivery of the proposed programme?